gjwgit/rattleng/installers/README.md

 sudo wget https://raw.githubusercontent.com/gjwgit/rattleng/dev/installers/rattleng.desktop -O /usr/local/share/applications/rattle.desktop
 sudo wget https://github.com/gjwgit/rattleng/raw/dev/installers/rattle.png -O /opt/rattleng/rattle.png
 ```

+If installing somewhere other than`/opt/` you will need to modify the
+steps and edit the `rattle.desktop`.

 Once installed users can run the app from the GNOME desktop through
 the Window key then type `rattle`.